bautheac/finRes/README.md

-The finRes suite is organised along the data-science pipeline where preprocessing, including data collection and wrangling, plays a major role and is often reported by data-scientists to amount up to 80% of work-time. finRes adresses the issue in two complementary packages that work in conjuction with most of the dataset packages above.
+The finRes suite is organised along the data-science pipeline where preprocessing, including data collection and wrangling, plays a major role and is often reported by data-scientists to amount up to 80% of work-time. finRes addresses the issue in two complementary packages that work in conjunction with most of the dataset packages above.
 On the one hand the [pullit](https://bautheac.github.io/pullit/) package provides tools for data collection from Bloomberg.
 It returns clean and tidy, ready-to-use, data objects for other packages further down the